The One and a Half Year Bachelor’s Degree for Less Than Free

 1. Put that money in a high yield savings account.
 Most people should be able to park that money in an account earning 5% or 6% interest.
 That is an extra $300 just for paying for college up front.
 Some banks have new account bonuses or college savings bonuses.
 A local bank in our area offered $500 if you deposited $2000 into an account with them for six months.
 That is a 50% annual interest rate!

 2. Pay with a credit card: If the college does not charge a credit card processing fee, an additional 1.5% – 3% could be knocked off the tuition cost as cash back.
 If the college does charge a small fee (3% or less) or if you want to save some serious money, consider opening a credit card account for this purpose.
 Many banks will offer large signup bonuses.
-I did my first semester on one that gives $500 and my second semester on one that offers $800 in cash.
+I did my first semester on one that transfers to a $400 Amazon giftcard and my second semester on one that offers $800 in cash.
 Those links are referrals to my account.
 Of course, you should only do this if you already have the money to pay off the charges – don’t pay interest.
 For the WGU example, this would cut $900 out of the tuition cost!

 3. Finally, take advantage of those student discounts after you are enrolled!
 It may seem silly, but as we say in the south, it’s all gravy now.
 This saying is probably unrelated to our obesity problem.